C4ndyF1sh/Overboard-guide-iOS/README.md

 1. Get Bootstrap https://github.com/roothide/Bootstrap
 2. Go to Bootstraps settings and enable Tweak Enable.
 3. Go to App List and enable app injection for MeloNX
-4. Go back to Sileo and install Roothide Patcher.
+4. Go back to Sileo/Zebra and install Roothide Patcher.
 5. Then download this: https://github.com/stossy11/Overboard-guide/raw/refs/heads/main/Build%20Output.zip and import the .deb file of your need into Roothide Patcher.
-6. When its finished click on the Sileo button, click get and then wait till it’s installed
+6. When its finished click on the Sileo/Zebra button, click get and then wait till it’s installed
 7. Execute command (see below)

 # Dopamine/Nathanlr-Method